-- The certification scheme "Bio products degradation in soil" developed by Vinçotte, the Belgian certifier. - EN 17033 "Biodegradable mulch films for use in agriculture and horticulture Requirements and test methods" - IN CERTCO awards DIN-Geprüft biodegradable in soil in accordance with CEN/TR 15822. - 4.
-Biodegradation in other environments - The certification scheme "OK Biodegradable water", developed by TÜV Austria - The certification scheme "OK Biodegradable Marine", developed by TÜV Austria
+- The certification scheme "Bio products degradation in soil" developed by Vinçotte, the Belgian certifier. - EN 17033 "Biodegradable mulch films for use in agriculture and horticulture Requirements and test methods" - IN CERTCO awards DIN-Geprüft biodegradable in soil in accordance with CEN/TR 15822.

+4. Biodegradability in marine environments